 There are numerous hotels offering a range of accommodation, but visitors looking for a beach holiday would do better to find accommodation out of Maputo as Maputo does not have the lovely sandy white beaches found further north and on the islands.
 Only the Southern Sun Hotel in Maputo is situated on the beachfront; others offer wonderful sea-views, but do not have access to any beach.
 The business hotels are excellent and offer transfers to the main business areas and to the airport.
 It is only a short drive from Mavelane International Airport to the city centre.

-There are now daily flights from OR Tambo Airport in Johannesburg to Inhambane (some direct, some routed via Vilankulo).
+There are now daily flights from OR Tambo Airport in Johannesburg to Inhambane with LAM (some direct, some routed via Vilankulo).

 The town of Inhambane is approximately 485km north of Maputo, and the roads are mostly tarred and suitable for normal two wheel drive vehicles, for those preferring to drive.